harshsawant67/taptoforget/README.md

 ## Features

-- Add and manage reminders with easy inputs
+- Add and manage reminders and notes to quickly forget or clear them
-- Voice notes and recognition to store and recall important details
+- Voice input to capture messages hands-free
-- PDF certificate generation upon milestones
+- Generate PDF certificates on milestone achievements
-- Interactive UI with smooth animations and sound feedback
+- Engaging UI animations and sound effects to improve user experience
-- Responsive design with accessible fonts and icons
+- Responsive and accessible design with custom fonts and icons

-## Challenges Faced

-- Integrating Web Speech API consistently across browsers
-- Managing global state efficiently with React Context
-- Handling PDF generation dynamically with jsPDF
-- Optimizing build with Vite and fixing deployment issues on Netlify

 ## License
 - MIT License © Harsh Sawant